2015 Carol Wells

 Carol was an early member of the HBA San Francisco Bay Area chapter and has played a significant role in driving and supporting the chapter’s growth.
-She served as president of the chapter in 2011 and 2013 and currently is director of programs.
-“It has been wonderful to see the chapter really come into our own.
+She served as president of the chapter in 2011 and 2013.
+“It has been wonderful to see the chapter really come into its own.
 We have a deep bench of volunteers, a robust board of directors, and many new exciting members joining.”
-The HBA SF bay area chapter currently offers 50-60 programs per year on diverse topics including industry trends, skill building and networking events for women at different stages of their careers.

-Carol’s contributions to the HBA extend beyond the San Francisco chapter.
-She was instrumental in launching WOTY West, a celebration of the HBA Woman of the Year held in San Francisco and connected via video link to the event in New York City.
+Carol’s contributions to the HBA extend beyond the San Francisco Bay Area chapter.
+She was instrumental in launching the Woman of the Year - West, a celebration of the HBA Woman of the Year event held in San Francisco via a connected video link to the event in New York City.
 In 2011, Carol was honored with the Council of the President’s Award through the HBA.

 When describing the impact of the HBA, Carol emphasizes the opportunities the HBA provides “to grow and develop through networking and mentorship with amazing women in the healthcare field.”
-Carol’s extensive HBA network has proved helpful in hiring talented women at Genentech and has also been a support system for her both professionally and personally.
-“You get to know people at different phases in their career and have the opportunity to support people going through transitions professionally and personally.”
+Carol’s extensive HBA network has been helpful in hiring talented women at Genentech and been a strong support system for her both professionally and personally.
+“You get to know people at different phases in their career and have the opportunity to support people going through transitions professionally and personally, said Carol.”

-When asked about the future of the HBA SF bay area chapter, Carol says, “I want to see even more people benefit from the HBA as I have.
-I want to see us do more to support women in scientific and technical roles and expand our reach to include field representation at HBA events across the US.”
-She also wants the HBA to expand its business reach and “be more influential with companies.”
+When asked about the future of the HBA San Francisco Bay area chapter, Carol says, “I want to see many more people benefit, like I have, from the HBA.
+I want to see us do more to support women in scientific and technical roles and expand our reach to include field representation at HBA events across the U.S.” She also wants the HBA to expand its business reach and “be more influential with companies.”
 Carol first heard about the HBA from Genentech and credits Ian Clark for championing the HBA at Genentech by engaging in discussions with the HBA executive committee about the issues women are dealing with.
-Her vision is for “the HBA to be a catalyst for companies embracing diversity.”
+Carol stated, her vision is for “the HBA is to be a catalyst for companies embracing diversity.”

 Above all, Carol loves being part of an organization that is true to its roots.
 “It is so refreshing to see women supporting other women in this way.
-Women are stronger together and the HBA supports that in a genuine way.”
+Women are stronger together and the HBA supports that in a genuine way, said Carol.”